-Her second novel THE VILLAGE is published by Penguin in the UK and Random House in the USA.
-In May 2013 it was selected as one of eight novels for the Fiction Uncovered campaign for the best of British fiction.
+Her second novel THE VILLAGE is published by Penguin in the UK, Penguin India, Flammarion in France, De Bezige Bij in Holland and Random House in the USA.
+In May 2013 it was one of eight novels awarded the Jerwood Fiction Uncovered Prize for the best of British fiction.
 Set in a village modelled on a real-life open prison in India, THE VILLAGE is a gripping story about manipulation and personal morality, about how truly frail our moral judgement can be.
-You can download the first chapter here
+You can read the opening paged by clicking on 'Read an Excerpt' here and watch her discussing the book here

 REVIEWS for THE VILLAGE: